We've independently reviewed this article to make sure it's as accurate as we can make it.

 A good dishwasher should help you save energy, water, and time.

-Dishwashers must have a star rating label certified by the U.S. Department of Energy (DOE).
-The more stars, the better the energy consumption.
+Most dishwasher sizes will have a star rating label certified by the U.S. Department of Energy (DOE).
+The more stars, the better the energy efficiency you’ll get.

 Generally, modern dishwashers use less power and water than older plain white, noisy models.

 Most dishwashers offer an “Auto-Sense,” “Auto-Wash,” or “Smart Wash” feature that monitors the soil level and adjusts the wash time accordingly.
 “Auto-Wash” can reduce wash time by half, saving you time and energy.